A Kiwi Guide To Packing For A New Zealand (Or Any Outdoor) Adventure Sweet As!

 Our country has so many contrasts, not just in a scenic sense, but also weather wise.
 You may not get to walk through a blizzard, but you can be surprized by a sudden rain shower.
-In places like Milford Sound, it can be gloriously sunny one day, with crisp blue skies like you’ve never seen, and the next day immersed in an almost etheric like mist accompanied by rainbows hovering above the many waterfalls that suddenly appear, cascading down the sides of the sounds.
+In places like Milford Sound, it can be gloriously sunny one day, with crisp blue skies like you’ve never seen, and the next day immersed in mist, accompanied by rainbows hovering above the many waterfalls that suddenly appear, cascading down the sides of the sound.

 Togs (Swim Suit):

 We love swimming in the rivers and the sea.
 There are many waterholes that are perfect for swimming, and pretty much every Kiwi you ask will say, “don’t leave for a trip without swimmers”, or togs as we call them!

 Our beaches and harbors are great for surfing, swimming, paddle-boarding and kayaking.
 A wetsuit is another optional but useful piece of equipment that comes in handy for river rafting, tubing, or even a spot of kite surfing.
 These are all activities that are readily available and easy to book if you’re up for it!